Distressing Furniture: 6 Techniques Anyone Can Do

 Click here to subscribe

-If you have kids in your home, you know they can be rough on things.
+Plus, if you have kids in your home, you know they can be rough on things.
 Distressing your furniture can help hide the scratches and dings that children undoubtedly will inflict on your furniture.
+So not only does it add a stylish touch, but it’s also practical, too!

 Distressing Furniture Techniques